skshashankkumar41/Sentiment-Analysis-Using-Transformers-PyTorch/README.md

 # Sentiment-Analysis-Using-Transformers
-Sentiment Analysis of Yelp Review Dataset using Hugging Face pre-trained BERT with fine-tuning
+Sentiment Analysis of Yelp Review Dataset using Hugging Face pre-trained BERT with fine-tuning in PyTorch